ISI-TechKnAcq/techknacq-tk/README.md

 To expand a corpus in ~/corpus, saving the result in ~/expanded, run:

     ./run -v ~/corpus:/tmp/corpus -v ~/expanded:/tmp/expanded
-    ./build-corpus /tmp/corpus /tmp/expanded
+    ./build-corpus --wiki /tmp/corpus /tmp/expanded

 The files in the input directory can be in various formats -- ScienceDirect XML files, BioC XML files, plain text, or the JSON corpus format used for this project.
 The output directory will be populated with JSON files that can be used for generating a concept graph.

-The various corpus expansion methods can be commented or uncommented in the 'main' section at the bottom of the script, depending on what's appropriate for your corpus.
+The various corpus expansion methods (e.g., '--wiki' above) can be specified on the command line.
+Run `./build-corpus --help` to see a full list.

 ### Concept Graph